TobiOlajumoke/Poshem_AzureDevOps_Project/README.md

 ## Task 8 Create a Release Pipeline and create Three different stage for DEV, QA & Production

+## Task 9
+## To implement the code quality restriction on the release pipeline,

 - From our previoulsy created repo, let's add a text in the index.cshtml file:
 ![Alt text](images/index%20cshtml%20edit.png)